01 of 06

 Before the commercial availability of cultivated dry and fresh baker's yeast, various cultures around the world made bread and other baked goods with homemade leavening.
 Sourdough is one such leavening that is used by home cooks and professional bakers.

 In Morocco, homemade leavening is called khmira beldia.
-It differs a bit from sourdough in flavor and texture – the Moroccan leavening tends to be less sour and less bubbly – but is used in similar manner to make Moroccan breads like those... shown in the photo.
+It differs a bit from sourdough in flavor and texture – the Moroccan leavening tends to be less sour and less bubbly – but is used in a similar manner to make Moroccan breads like those... shown in the photo.

 Moroccan leavening and sourdough are both made from a mixture of flour and water; left to ferment, the mixture becomes a playground for lactobacilli bacteria and wild yeast.
 These naturally occurring organisms work together to give homemade leavening the rising properties and complex, sour flavor that it's famous for.